mhlias/tholos/README.md

 This tool will ask you for input on the first run to configure itself for your user.
 Configuration input required:

-	- Directory levels from root directory of your project: If your project root directory is `/home/user/projects/my-project` and your terraform templates reside in `/home/user/projects/my-project/terraform/my-account-dev/staging/` then you need to set it to `3`.
-	- Name of your project config yaml file: This file will reside on the root directory of your project and needs to be `%name.yaml` which `%name` you specify in this stage.
+	- Name of your project config yaml file: This file will reside on a directory up to 3 levels back from the current working directory and needs to be `%name.yaml` which `%name` you specify in this stage.
-	- Directory name of your terraform modules: This will be always created a level down of the root of your project and will be used by the Terrafile concept to store your project's modules.
+	- Directory name of your terraform modules: This will be always created 1 directory level before your current working directory and will be used by the Terrafile concept to store your project's modules.
 Will also be the modules source in your terraform templates.
-	- Root profile, is your `$HOME/.aws/credentials` profile name that can assume roles on your AWS accounts
 	- With Terraform 0.9.x you need to include in a .tf file the following terraform block:

 	```